samanthamoss87/thai_massage/README.md

     <img src="readme-images/login.png" alt="Login page">
 </div>

-- Customer login page where user have to provide email and password to login.
+- Customer login page where user has to provide email and password to login.
 - User must have to be a registered user of Thai Siam Massage to login
-- Direct link to the register page if user is not registered
+- There is a direct link to the register page if user is not registered

 ## Dashboard